LeonChen1024/LeetCodeRecord/1 Two Sum/Record[English ver].md

+[English ver]
-[English ver]1.
-Two SumGiven an array of integers, return **indices** of the two numbers such that they add up to a specific target.
+1. Two SumGiven an array of integers, return **indices** of the two numbers such that they add up to a specific target.
 You may assume that each input would have ***exactly*** one solution, and you may not use the *same* element twice.

 **Example:**